sparkflows/sparkflows-docs/docs/databricks/superset-databricks.rst

    :align: center
    :width: 60%

-Just Click on TEST CONNECTION, it should not throw any error and SAVE it
+Just Click on TEST CONNECTION, it should not throw any error and SAVE it, On successful save the database will be available in superset database list page.

 .. figure:: ..//_assets/configuration/super-databricks-database.PNG
    :alt: superset